 As of December 31, 2019, the Company had 1,010 Class B Common units authorized, issued and outstanding.
-Members holding Class B Common units were not entitled to vote on any matters of the Company and were not entitled to any distributions until aggregate distributions to holders of Class A Common units exceed \$565.2 million, after which holders of Class B Common units were entitled to 1.11% of distributions to holders of Class A Common units and Class B Common units up to \$655.0 million, after which holders of Class B Common units share in distributions with holders of Class A Common units on a pro rata basis.
-In addition, if aggregate distributions to holders of Class A Common units exceeded \$565.2 million, holders of Class B Common units were entitled to a special distribution of \$9.0 million, divided on a pro rata basis.
+Members holding Class B Common units were not entitled to vote on any matters of the Company and were not entitled to any distributions until aggregate distributions to holders of Class A Common units exceed \$565.2 million, after which holders of Class B Common units were entitled to 1.11% of distributions to holders of Class A Common units and Class B Common units up to \$655.0 million, after which holders of Class B Common units share in distributions with holders of Class A Common units and distributions, if aggregate distributions to holders of Class A Common units exceeded \$565.2 million, holders of Class B Common units exceeded \$565.2 million, holders of Class B Common units were entitled to a special distribution of \$0.0 million, divided on a pro rata basis.